 First British Atomic TestSydney was present at the Monte Bello Islands, Western Australia, when the first British Atomic Test took place on 3 October 1952.

 CoronationIn March 1953 Sydney left Australia for England via Suez with the Coronation Contingent of Navy, Army and Air Force on board, returning to Australia via the United States (Baltimore 2 July 1953 and Pearl Harbor 26 July 1953) and New Zealand in August.

-Second Tour of Duty in KoreaOn October 27 1953 Sydney departed Fremantle for her second tour of duty in Korean waters.
+Next Tour of Duty in KoreaOn October 27 1953 Sydney departed Fremantle for her next tour of duty in Korean waters, this during the post armistice period.
 The July 1953 ceasefire meant that the deployment should have been a comparatively uneventful affair.
 However, the deaths of two pilots, one from 805 Squadron, the other from 850 Squadron, and the serious injury of an aircraft handler would mar the deployment.